buondevid/calculator/README.md

 * Study and use more RegEx since they are really useful in strings and arrays manipulation.
 * Try to rely less on `if` statements.
-* Learn more about mobile-first approach.
+* Practice more the mobile-first approach.

 ## Author